ojhavk/ojhavk.github.io/profile.md

 Advisors | Prof Vaclav Snášel, TUO, Czech Republic and Prof Ajith Abraham, MIR Labs, United States <br>

 ### Awards & Honurs
+1. Received School’s Excellence in Teaching & Learning Award for implementing an industrial certification to a Data Mining module, UoR, UK, 2019
+1. Received School’s Reward– Celebrating Success in Teaching & Learning for implementing novel ideas to support studes in their degree projects, UoR, UK, 2019
+1. Obtained 3rd place at Breaking the Wall of Perception of Cities at Falling Walls Lab, Paris, France, 2017
+1. Awarded _Marie-Curie Fellow_ from European Commission to persue PhD as an early career researcher at the Technical University of Ostrava, Czech Republic
+1. Obtained Department of Science and Technology Govt. of India, research fellowship, 2013
+1. Achieved 98 percentile among 0.14 million candidates in Graduate Aptitude Test in Engineering cunducted by Indian Institute of Sciences and seven IITs.
+1. Awarded _Certificate of Merit_ for 1st rank in master’s degree cohort
+1. Awarded _Certificate of Merit_ for 1st rank in bachelor’s degree cohort

 ### Community Services